 A clock starts.

-After the Claim Form is issued by the court, either the Court or the claimant party will serve it on the defendants.
+After the Claim Form is issued by the court, either the court or the claimant will serve it on the defendants.

-If the Court serves the Claim Form it usually issues a Notice of Issue.
+If the Court serves the Claim Form it usually serves a Notice of Issue.
 It sets out a series of dates: